mesn1985/WebApplicationSecurityBasicsLab/crAPI/3_Active_reconnaissance.md

 Perform the following tasks:
 - Initiate an automated scan (use Ajax spiders) and wait for the scan to complete.
+- Review the site tree in the left site.
+What information does it provide?
 - Review the alerts.
 Can you correlate any of the alerts to the vulnerability you discovered in exercise 4?
 - What information can you find in the pane `AJAX Spider`?